Skip to main content

 "Help me remember Carol" is not just a prompt.
 It is exactly what the brain does, described in four words.

 What makes engrams remarkable is how they are recalled.
-You don't replay a memory like a recording.
-You reactivate the engram - the same neurons fire again, reconstructing the experience from fragments.
+You do not replay a memory like a recording.
+You reactivate the engram.
+The same neurons fire again, reconstructing the experience from fragments.
 A scent, a face, a phrase.
-The cue doesn't need to be complete.
+The cue does not need to be complete.
 A partial signal is enough to trigger the full pattern.

 This is exactly what happened that night.
-A partial cue - "Carol" - triggered the system to reconstruct a full world from scattered fragments: photos, notes, half-finished thoughts.
-The generator didn't search a database.
+A partial cue, "Carol," triggered the system to reconstruct a full world from scattered fragments: photos, notes, half-finished thoughts.
+The generator did not search a database.
 It settled into a pattern, the way a brain settles into a memory.

 Neuroscience has also shown that memories become linked when they share neurons.
 Experiences that happen close together recruit overlapping ensembles, so recalling one automatically surfaces the other.
 Inside Genesis, projects that share context work the same way.
 One memory leads to the next, not through explicit links, but through the overlap of meaning.